Merkoba/Hue/README.md

 "default_topic_admin"
 >Default topic shown to admins.

-"redirect_url"
->Url used in some cases when the user needs to be disposed.
-For example when kicked from a room.

 "radio_metadata_interval_duration"
 >The interval in milliseconds to check for radio metadata.
 This only occurs when an internet radio url is set as the radio source, for example it won't check if there's a youtube video set.